Treatment for Deep Vein Thrombosis (DVT)

 But blood thinners cannot:

-Heparin: Traditionally, people have received heparin intravenously in the hospital for about five to seven days.
-However, low-molecular-weight heparin is a new DVT treatment.
-It's effective within hours, reducing complications and hospitalizations.
-You can do the injections at home, once or twice daily, on an outpatient basis.
+Heparin: People with DVT may receive heparin in their vein in the hospital for about five to seven days.
+Instead, doctors may use low-molecular-weight heparin injections.
+You may also continue the injections at home, once or twice daily.
 And because it is more consistent and predictable, it doesn't require regular blood tests.

 DVT and Catheter-Directed Thrombolysis